dataversenomad/curriculum-engineer-assessment/README.md

-# DEEPLEARNINGAI - Jupyter Lab Training Loop for Binary Classification
+# DeepLearning.Ai - Training Loop for Binary Classification using a Neural Network

-Welcome to the DeepLearning.Ai **training loop project for binary classification using a neural network**.
+Welcome to the DeepLearning.Ai **Training Loop for Binary Classification using a Neural Network**.
 In this project, you will build a training loop for a neural network to solve a classification problem in machine learning.
 You will use a Jupyter notebook to complete this task.
 Everything is containerized using Docker for easy setup and execution on both **Windows** and **Linux** platforms.

 Please follow the steps below to complete the task.
 Once you finish your work, you will need to build the Docker image to share your solution.